 The clinic is open to any interested coaches and athletes for observation and interaction with our coaching staff.
 Coaches and athletes are encouraged to film, ask questions and generally be involved so they can gain maximum benefit from the Project.
 Further details about this first camp can be found on “Events” page of the Klub Keihas website as well as this web site.

 The clinics are open to all athletes, coaches and interested parties.
 The fee is $100 (with a 20% discount to groups of 5 or more).
 To get the group discount, you must register as a group.
-To register for the second 2014-15 clinic (Baton Rouge, LA), go HERE.
+To register for the second 2014-15 clinic (Chapel Hill, NC), go HERE.